simonlipson/machine_learning/README.md

 We can see that Rick has much more imagination, self-efficacy, assertiveness and immoderation than Morty.
 Yet Morty is more cautious, cheerful (no-surprise there), sympathetic, prone to worry and susceptable to stress than Rick.
 Any viewer of the show would agree with these.
 Although there are others that Watson got wrong, like Morty having a similar level of intellect to Rick or Rick being more trusting than Morty.
 Regardless, there is clearly an observable difference between these two characters.

 As such, it seemed that the difference could lend itself well to prediction.
-As such I went about training a classifier to see if it could classify a line as being said by Rick or by Morty.
-So with the same data I used to generate the personality profiles, I went about extracting features, training a model and creating predictions.
+So I went about training a classifier to see if it could classify a line as being said by Rick or by Morty.
+With the same data I used to generate the personality profiles, I went about extracting features, training a model and creating predictions.

 #### TF-IDF Vectorization